Positroids are 3-colorable: Connectivity of positroids

-In order to characterise connectivity of positroids in \reflectbox{L}-graphs, we need the following definitions.
+In order to characterize connectivity of positroids in \reflectbox{L}-graphs, we need the following definitions.

 \begin{defn} Let $\mathcal{P}$ be a positroid and $D$ its \reflectbox{L}-diagram.
-A \emph{level} in $D$ is a collection of consecutive vertical edges of the lattice path with the consecutive horizontal edges that follows them. \end{defn} For example, in Figure \ref{parallel}, the edges of the lattice path labelled by $2,3$ and $4$ form a level and the edges of the lattice path labelled by $5,6$ and $7$ form another level.
+A \emph{level} in $D$ is a collection of consecutive horizontal edges of the lattice path with the consecutive vertical edges that follows them. \end{defn} For example, in Figure \ref{parallel}, the edges of the lattice path labelled by $2,3$ and $4$ form a level and the edges of the lattice path labelled by $5,6$ and $7$ form another level.

-\begin{defn} Let $\mathcal{P}$ be a positroid and $D$ its \reflectbox{L}-diagram.
+\begin{defn} Let $\mathcal{P}$ be a positroid and $D$ be its \reflectbox{L}-diagram.
 An \emph{isolated block} in $D$ is a level or a collection of levels in which the sources of this block are only connected to the sinks in it.
 We can write this formally in the following way.

 \end{defn}

 The following figures are examples of \reflectbox{L}-diagrams with isolated blocks.